FaragonTix/renpy_helper/README.md

 If you want to use no tag lines without any letter just delete @notag option from config file.

-In next version additional options will be added:
+Additional options was be added:

 @show_option=false